-A member of the University community who wishes to file a complaint about sexual harassment by an employee or student of the University should take the following action:
+A member of the University community who wishes to file a complaint about sexual misconduct by an employee or student of the University should take the following action:

-- If the alleged harasser is a faculty or staff member, the complaint should be made, orally or in writing, to the alleged harasser's unit administrator or to the University's Title IX Coordinator. - If the alleged harasser is the unit administrator, the complaint should be made, orally or in writing, to the unit administrator's superior or to the University's Title IX Coordinator. - If the alleged harasser is a student, the complaint should be made to the Associate Vice President for the Division of Student Life or to the University's Title IX Coordinator.
+- If the respondent is a faculty or staff member, the complaint should be made, orally or in writing, to the respondent's unit administrator or to the University's Title IX Coordinator. - If the respondent is the unit administrator, the complaint should be made, orally or in writing, to the unit administrator's superior or to the University's Title IX Coordinator. - If the respondent is a student, the complaint should be made to the Vice President for Student Affairs or to the University's Title IX Coordinator.

-The University can most effectively investigate and respond to alleged sexual harassment if the complaint is made as promptly as possible after the alleged sexual harassment occurs.
+The University can most effectively investigate and respond to alleged sexual misconduct if the complaint is made as promptly as possible after the alleged sexual misconduct occurs.
 The University can only take corrective action when it becomes aware of problems.
-Therefore, the University encourages persons who believe that they have experienced sexual harassment to come forward with their complaints and seek assistance within the University.
-Faculty, staff, and students who believe that they have witnessed sexual harassment are encouraged to report the alleged harassment promptly.
-In addition, supervisors, managers, and other designated employees are expected to promptly report all allegations of sexual harassment to the Title IX Coordinator.
-Reports of sexual assault and other crimes should be directed to the JSU Department of Public Safety, regardless of whether the matter is also reported and being investigated as sexual harassment.
+Therefore, the University encourages persons who believe that they have experienced sexual misconduct to come forward with their complaints and seek assistance within the University.
+Faculty, staff, and students who believe that they have witnessed sexual misconduct are encouraged to report the alleged misconduct promptly.
+In addition, supervisors, managers, and other designated employees are expected to promptly report all allegations of sexual misconduct to the Title IX Coordinator.
+Reports of sexual assault and other crimes should be directed to the Department of Public Safety, regardless of whether the matter is also reported and being investigated as sexual misconduct.

-Contact Information
+B. Contact Information

 Title IX Coordinator:

+Mr. Thomas Hudson

-Thomas Hudson, Chief Diversity and EEO/AA Officer
+Chief Diversity and EEO/AA Officer

 Ayer Hall, Room 315

 (601) 979-6883

 thomas.k.hudson@jsums.edu

+Dean of Students Office:

+Dr. Laquala Coleman

-Associate Vice President for Student Affairs: JSU Student Center 3rd Floor, Suite 3200 deanofstudents@jsums.edu
+JSU Student Center 3rd Flr, Suite 3200

+(601) 979-2329

+deanofstudents@jsums.edu